-Gestational age refers to how far along the pregnancy is.
-The gestational age is the number of weeks that have passed since the first day of the mother's last menstrual period.
+Gestational age refers to how far along the fetus is.
+The gestational age is the number of weeks between the first day of the mother's last menstrual period and the day of delivery.
 This time frame is often adjusted according to other information doctors receive, including the results of early ultrasound scans, which give additional information regarding the gestational age.
 The baby is estimated to be due (the due date) at 40 weeks of gestation.

-Late preterm: Delivered at 34 to before 37 weeks of gestation.
+Very preterm: Delivered at 28 to before 32 weeks of gestation

-Full term: Delivered at 37 to before 41 weeks of gestation.
+Moderately preterm: Delivered at 32 to before 34 weeks of gestation

-Late term: Delivered at 41 to before 42 weeks of gestation.
+Late preterm: Delivered at 34 to before 37 weeks of gestation

 About 1 of every 10 infants born in the United States is born before full term.
-The more prematurely newborns are born, the more they are prone to serious and even life-threatening complications.
+Greater degrees of prematurity are associated with greater risks of serious and even life-threatening complications.

 The causes of premature birth are frequently unknown.
 However, there are many known risk factors for premature birth.
-Adolescents and older women, women of lower socioeconomic status, women who have less formal education, and unwed mothers are at increased risk of premature birth.
+Adolescents and older women, women of lower socioeconomic status, and women who have less formal education are at increased risk of premature birth.